OWASP/wstg/checklist/README.md

-# OWASP Testing Guide Checklist
+# Web Security Testing Guide Checklist

 Contained in this folder is an Excel file which provides the following worksheets: